LP crisis festers as factions clash over control of secretariat

-There appears to be no end in sight to the crisis bedevilling the Labour Party as supporters of the two factions laying claim to its leadership continue to engage each other in a war of words.
+There appears to be no end in sight to the crisis bedeviling Labour Party as supporters of the two factions laying claim to its leadership continue to engage each other in a war of words.

 The dispute was taken a nudge higher yesterday when both factions continued their struggle for the control of the National Secretariat, situated in Utako, Abuja.